jenkins-x/jx-docs/content/en/v3/admin/platforms/on-premises/_index.md

 However sometimes you need to run kubernetes on your premises.
 Longer term we hope the cloud providers can run their managed kubernetes and associated infrastructure on your premises too so you get to reuse the same storage + IAM anywhere.
 But until then, this guide is intended to get you started installing Jenkins X on a vanilla kubernetes cluster on-premises.

-Here are some detailed [instructions](https://007ba7.us/howto/jx-install/) on getting JX running in a Lab Environment.

 ### Prerequisites

 The following are the prerequisites of your on-premises kubernetes cluster: